in1tiate/temmiebot/README.md

-# devnullbot
+# TemmieBot
-A base for server-customized bots.

-This shouldn't be useful to anyone but me.
+Built on devnullbot using Discord.js.